obazl/rules_ocaml/docs/packages.md

 Here's the problem: their package naming conventions confuse module paths, file paths, module names, package names, and subpackage names.

 Example: the macaddr package.
-Located at `lib/macaddr`.
+Located (within your OPAM tree) at `lib/macaddr`.
 Contains subdirs `lib/macaddr/sexp` and `lib/macaddr/top`.
 The ocamlfind META file lists `sexp` and `top` as packages (that is, subpackages of package `macaddr`).
 To list those as dependencies, one writes `macaddr.sexp`, resp. `macaddr.top`.
 In other works, the _package path_ (in dotted seg notation) maps to the _filesystem path_ (solidus-segmented notation).
 But neither one has anything to do with the _module name_ or _module path_.
 If you depend on `macaddr.top`, that does not mean you can write `open Macaddr.Top` or similar in your code.
 You have to just know that the module associated with this package name is `Macaddr_top`.
 Very confusing.
 If you need `Macaddr_top`, why not write that as the dep, instead of `macaddr.top`?
 I suspect the answer is: because findlib (i.e. ocamlfind) decided to implement a notion of subpackages using dotted-segment notation.
 But this gives the false impression that such package paths are somehow related to module paths.
 This is a bad thing, IMHO.

 Dune: similar.